 A Telefís Éireann-branded version of Test Card E exists, but it’s unclear if this was used on air.
 As discussed in our history of the BBC trade test transmission, Test Card E was not popular with engineers in the UK, and consequently had a very short on-air life there.

 In 1966, Ireland’s radio and TV services were merged, and Raidió Teilifís Éireann was born.
 A new test card design – produced by RTÉ engineer Paddy Clarke – was unveiled.
 It included separate frequency gratings for the 405-line and 625-line transmission systems.

-In 1972, RTÉ switched to an electronically generated test pattern: the popular Philips PM5544.
+On 1st January 1972 – the formal launch of a colour TV service – RTÉ switched to an electronically generated test pattern: the popular Philips PM5544.
 Although designed for 625-line transmission system, it was also radiated by RTÉ on their 405-line network.
 Though many other broadcasters were also guilty of this.

 Although the PM5544 was broadcast during daytime hours, at closedown, the general rule of thumb was chroma bars.
 Around the mid-1980s, the chroma bars signal was modified, to have the bottom half of the bars in black and white.